 Your genetic counselor will explain what this estimate means, help you put it into perspective and will also help you make a plan for cancer screening and prevention.

-Kathrens-Gallardo says people respond differently to these risk estimates.
+Kentnich says people respond differently to these risk estimates.
 Some patients feel this risk is enormously high, while others are not overly concerned.

-Even patients who test negative receive personalized information about their cancer risk based on their personal and family history.
+Even patients who test negative receive individualized information about their cancer risk based on their personal and family history.
 Your genetic counselor may recommend extra or earlier cancer screening based on your family history alone.

 For example, one popular kit will tell you if you have certain BRCA1 or BRCA2 mutations.
 But it doesn’t test for all the mutations in BRCA1 or BRCA2.